Nastel/jkool-client-java-api/README.md

 * Run mvn install on the project.
 This will generate a jar file (found in the target directory).
 * Import this jar file into your own project in which you wish to stream to jKool.
 * Please see the sample classes and run them in order to get a good understanding on how to use the helper code.
 You will be doing the following:
-* Instantiate the `jKoolStream` object.
+* Instantiate the `jKoolStream` class.
 You will need to pass it the access token you received when you signed up for jKool.
 This token will grant you access to stream and also ensure that the data goes to the proper repository.
 ```java
 		jKoolStream jkSend = new jKoolStream("yourtoken");
 ```